Inner London Education Authority: History of London Education

 Nursery, Primary, and Secondary Schools

-The paragraph talks about how the Inner London Education Authority (ILEA) helped run schools in inner London.
-They made sure these schools gave good education and support to students from nursery to high school.
-They did this by setting what kids should learn, training teachers, and giving out resources.
-The goal was to make sure all students felt included and supported in their learning.
+The paragraph talks about how the Inner London Education Authority (ILEA) helped run schools in the inner London boroughs, including Lambeth.
+They ensured these schools gave good education and support to students from nursery to high school, adhering to the principles of comprehensive education.

 Colleges and Polytechnics